 Interoperability

-Each concept and property of vMR and QDM must have an unambiguous mapping to a QIDAM equivalent unless there is a justification for not doing so.
+Each concept and attribute of vMR and QDM must have an unambiguous mapping to a QIDAM equivalent unless there is a justification for not doing so.

 Extensibility

 The QIDAM, initially, will only address existing concepts from vMR and QDM, and will therefore not include a representation for all types of clinical data.
-For example, the QIDAM may include a class for DiagnosticTestResult but not for GeneticTestResult that would require specific properties for representing genes.
-The QIDAM will therefore be designed such that the model can be extended in the future.
+For example, the QIDAM may include a class for DiagnosticTestResult but not for GeneticTestResult that would require specific attributes for representing genes and their variations.
+The QIDAM (and logical or physical models derived from it) should have a flexible design.
+The design should allow incorporation of new classes and attributes in the future with little to no impact on existing classes.

-It is expected that gaps in the models will be addressed through the standardization process.
+It is expected that gaps in the models will be addressed through the standardization process, i.e., by proposing requirements and highlighting limitations of the model in appropriate working groups in HL7, collaboratively creating solutions by modifying the standard, and getting those solutions approved through ballots and other change management procedures at HL7.
 However, there often is a need to incorporate additional classes and attributes into a model even before the standardization is completed.
 Furthermore, such additions may be needed for local or regional business requirements, even though such requirements may not warrant modifications to the national or international standard.
-Such needs for extension may arise during the use of the logical models and physical models derived from QIDAM.
+These needs for extension may arise during the use of the logical models and physical models derived from QIDAM.
 Those models must be extensible by the users and implementers of the specification.
+As an example, the vMR, uses relatedClinicalStatement, relatedEntity, and an attribute called “attribute” in the base ClinicalStatement and Entity classes, for purposes of extension, i.e., specifying attributes by implementers that do not exist in the standard vMR model.
+Similar approaches are used in FHIR and Clinical Statement specifications.

-The approach to extending the derivate models of QIDAM (i.e., the logical and physical models) is not part of the conceptual model, the scope of this document.
-Thus, we do not specify an extension mechanism here.
-Rather, it will be specified as part of the health quality improvement logical model.
-However, we expect that those models will provide the ability to extend the model.
-We further recommend that the extension mechanism be designed for graceful degradation. i.e., classes will degrade gracefully to the core model class that they extend.
+We expect that the logical and physical model specifications will elucidate the mechanisms for users to extend the respective models.
+We strongly recommend that the extension mechanism be designed for graceful degradation. i.e., classes will degrade gracefully to the core model class that they extend.
 For example, a GeneticTestResult extension of a DiagnosticTestResult will still be processable by a system as a DiagnosticTestResult.

-Note that the vMR, uses relatedClinicalStatement, relatedEntity, and a property called “attribute” in the base ClinicalStatement and Entity classes, for purposes of extension, i.e., specifying properties by implementers that do not exist in the standard vMR model.
-Similar approaches are used in FHIR and Clinical Statement specifications.
-These extension mechanisms are not specified in QIDAM because specification of such extension mechanisms is considered out of scope (as mentioned above).
-However, such extension mechanisms should be considered for potential inclusion in derivative logical and physical models.
+Out of scope

+The items noted in this section are considered out of scope of the QIDAM specification.

+The language used to specify data mapping expressions or other expressions is not in scope of the QIDAM.

+The approach to extending the derivative models of the QIDAM (i.e., the logical and physical models) is not part of the conceptual model, the scope of this document.
+Therefore, this document does not specify an extension mechanism.

 Model Overview